-On March 28, 2012, Hydro One Hydro One filed an application under Section 92 of the Ontario Energy Board Act, 1998, seeking ‘Leave to Construct’ the Lambton to Longwood Transmission Upgrade Project.
+On March 28, 2012, Hydro One filed an application under Section 92 of the Ontario Energy Board Act, 1998, seeking ‘Leave to Construct’ the Lambton to Longwood Transmission Upgrade Project.
 The OEB has assigned file number EB- 2012-0082 to this project.
 Read Hydro One’s pre-filed evidence.

 On April 19, 2012, the OEB issued a Notice of Application and Written Hearing which was published in newspapers within the project area on May 2 and May 3, 2012.
-Parties interested in participating in a written hearing for this project are asked to advise the OEB of their desired level of participation.
+Parties interested in participating in a written hearing for this project were asked to advise the OEB of their desired level of participation.

 On November 8, 2012, the OEB granted Hydro One 'Leave to Construct' to upgrade the transmission line between Lambton Transformer Station (TS) and Macksville Junction, just southwest of Hydro One’s Longwood TS.